solo-io/hoot/README.md

-stats that end with _total are usually counters. stats that end with _active are usually gauges.
+stats that end with _total are usually counters. stats that end with _active are usually gauges. stats that end with _time are usually histograms.

 Navigating the config dump: